me3zaAKAgoat/42cursus/README.md

 ### _SSH?_

-> SSH is a security protocol that allows for secure connections using the cryptographic public-private key model, it is mainly used to log into remote machines and execute commands.
+> SSH is a security protocol that allows for secure connections between computers using cryptographic public-private key model, it is mainly used to log into remote machines and execute commands.

 ### _UFW firewall?_